 The addition more than doubled the house's size with an addition of a new kitchen to the northwest and a set of double parlors to the east.
 The renovation also converted the summer kitchen into family space and connected it to the double parlors.
 These additions and renovations brought a standard of refined living to the house, as well as a bevy of socially and politically prominent friends, including Stephen Douglas, David Davis, John Stuart, Stephen Logan, and Abraham Lincoln.

 The layout of the home is typical of the Victorian era with its division of space.
-Private family rooms are located to the left and back, while the more public rooms, such as the parlors, are located on the right side of the house.
+Private family rooms are located to the left and back of the entrance, while the public rooms, such as the parlors, are located on the right side of the house.
 The front and back parlors were the most expensively furnished areas in the house and generally reserved only for company.
 It was in these rooms that the Edwards family hosted their parties, especially during the winter social season when the legislature was in session.
 These were elegant affairs with a table stretched from the front to back parlor filled with refreshments and a center piece that was a pyramid of macaroons topped with spun sugar from the confectioner in town.
+Finally, the service spaces were reserved for the back of the house, like the kitchen, cellar, and servants' hall.

 The new footprint of Edwards Place after it was remodeled in 1857.

-Helen Dodge Edwards's death in 1909 marked the end of the Edwards family's residence at Edwards Place.
+The death of Helen Dodge Edwards in 1909 marked the end of the Edwards family's residence at Edwards Place.
 For the next four years the house sat empty, while grandchildren undertook the monumental task of sorting through and disposing of more than sixty years of the family's accumulated belongings.

 In 1913 Alice Edwards Ferguson was approached by members of the Springfield Amateur Art Study Club for permission to rent rooms in Edwards Place as meeting space.
 Alice surprised them by offering to donate the entire house to serve as meeting, gallery, and classroom space.
 The Art Study Club was incorporated as the Springfield Art Association of Edwards Place on September 30, 1913, and the house was formally presented at a banquet luncheon two weeks later.